ramos-iyer/Evaluation-of-factors-that-affect-and-predict-a-game-s-popularity-considering-its-sales-and-ratings/README.md

 ### Credits and Acknowledgements

 * [Kaggle](https://www.kaggle.com/) for providing all the three datasets used for this project.
-* [NCI](https://www.ncirl.ie/) for a challenging project as part of their full-time masters in data analytics course subject 'Database and Analytics Programming'
+* [NCI](https://www.ncirl.ie/) for a challenging project as part of their full-time masters in data analytics course subject 'Data Mining and Machine Learning 1'